davidakennedy/davidakennedy.com/_src/pages/reading.md

 5. _The Revolutionary: Samuel Adams_ by Stacy Schiff
 6. _Cracking the PM Career: The Skills, Frameworks, and Practices to Become a Great Product Manager_ by Gayle Laakmann McDowell and Jackie Bavaro
 7. _True Grit_ by Charles Portis
+8. _The Antidote: Happiness for People Who Can't Stand Positive Thinking_ by Oliver Burkeman